DiamondLightSource/blueapi/docs/how-to/use-persistent-volumes.md

 ## Reusing Persistent Volume Claims

 BlueAPI can reuse existing PVCs by setting `initContainer.persistentVolume.existingClaimName`.
-When this is not set it defaults to `scratch-{{ .Values.image.tag | default .Chart.AppVersion }}`. meaning the same Persistent Volume is reused when installing the same version of BlueAPI in a given namespace.
+When this is not set it defaults to `scratch-<blueapi-version>`. meaning the same Persistent Volume is reused when installing the same version of BlueAPI in a given namespace.

 This can be set to any value to create and reuse arbitrarily named PVs.